Search Free Denver Public Records & Vital Information

 Whatever the reason you have for running a background check or looking over a previously run one, you can do so via the Colorado Bureau of Investigation (CBI) for personal and non-personal checks.7

-Since these are all public records in the City of Denver, consent from the individual you’re reviewing is not required if you’re looking up someone for personal reasons.
+Since these are all Denver public records, consent from the individual you’re reviewing is not required if you’re looking up someone for personal reasons.
 However, you cannot use the information you find for any illegal purposes to intimidate, harass, or stalk them.

 For official or professional background checks, there’s a stricter process.
 These background checks are usually reserved for firearm licenses, employment licenses, insurance, housing, elderly, childcare, and even volunteer positions for specific populations.
 When a background check is done for official purposes or to make a decision, they require consent and must abide by the Fair Credit Reporting Act (FCRA), local laws and regulations, and be in compliance with the Equal Employment Opportunity Commission (EEOC).